Tine-m/2.semLoginSample/README.md

 # 2.semLoginSample

+## Test automation
+See testautomation branch for test examples.

 ## Http protocol is stateless
 The web app illustrates the use of session object (WebRequest.SCOPE_SESSION) to hold user object after login/user registration.
 The Http protocol is by nature stateless, meaning that the web server does not keep session state from previous requests by the client (browser).
 This has a number of advantages:
 <p>